sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/dharmasUtrANi/gautamadharmasUtram_parishiShTam.md

 It is man's reason that investigates this law, and reason is satisfied by the validity of this law.
 It is not anti-rational, it may be super-rational.
 Reason can comprehend what is super-rational, though reason cannot delimit what is super-rational.
-This is the great value of the *Dharmas****ā****stras.* The different applications of the law may not have much of a practical value except as a guide for understanding the nature of the application of a law.
+This is the great value of the *Dharmasāstras.* The different applications of the law may not have much of a practical value except as a guide for understanding the nature of the application of a law.
 But they have as much value to one who wishes to formulate moral law in a society under modern conditions as a textbook on medicine has to a medical practitioner to understand a certain case that he has to treat.
 He will not find an answer to his difficulties in the text, but he can find a guide for such difficulties in it.
 Similarly, in the specific laws, which had a validity at one time, one finds a guide in the mode of formulating laws to suit modern conditions.
 This is the true value of such a publication.
 It has a definite purpose in man's life in modern life.
 It is far more than an antiquarian curiosity for an academic man.